antonpetkoff/identifier-suggestion/README.md

 - [ ] Initialization
   - [ ] Check how the embedding layers and RNNs are initialized
   - [ ] Will Xavier or Random Normal initialization improve training time?

+- [x] Add Early Stopping with Patience and Min Delta hyperparameters

+- [x] Add the ability to test on the dev dataset

 - [x] Improve evaluation with order-aware metrics
   - [x] ROUGE-2, ROUGE-L, precision, recall & F1 (py-rouge + nltk)